-We aim to let everyone know the outcome of their application by the end of February/early March.
+We aim to let everyone know the outcome of their application by early March.

 CAN I CHANGE SUBJECTS AFTER I HAVE SUBMITTED MY APPLICATION?

 If you would like to change subjects, please email admissions@woodhouse.ac.uk informing us which subjects you wish to change as soon as possible.